harutekku/TempleOS-Docs/Doc/GuideLines.md

 Avoid boolean expression assignments.
 Boolean assignments don't have short circuit logic and are not compiled efficiently.
 The Bool type is just an alias for a 1 byte signed int -- nothing forces it to 1 or 0.
 There is a `ToBool()` function that will for to 1 ot 0, however.

 Glbl vars in AOT BIN modules are initialized to zero.
-They occupy space in BIN files.
+They occupy space in `.BIN` files.

 Bracketing code with PUSHFD CLI and POPFD will protect against simultaneous accesses from tasks on *one* core.
 To protect against multiple cores, you need a locked semaphore.
 I think semiphores need to be in their own cache line, but I'm not sure.
 I use lock bits in a lot of places not aligned.